wremsen/CosmicClasses/README.md

-# Interstellar Neighbors
+# Cosmic Classes
 ## Background

 [Live link!](https://wremsen.github.io/CosmicClasses/)

-Interstellar Neighbors is a data visualization project focusing on some of the nearest planetary star systems to our solar system - our neighbors so-to-speak.
-The key focus of this project was to take a look at the nearest stars that have robust planetary systems, possible destinations in the cosmos for far future humans to visit.
+Did you know that every star in the universe is classified by astronomers based on their spectral characteristics and the analysis of their electromagnetic radiation?
+Me neither!
+Essentially every star is assigned a spectral class which mostly boils down to how big and how hot a star is.
+There are seven classes: O, B, A, F, G, K, M.

-By plugging into the Stars API from API Ninjas, Interstellar Neighbors fetches data and characteristics of these far away stars.
+By plugging into the Stars API from API Ninjas, Cosmic Classes fetches data and characteristics of these far away stars.

 ## Functionality & MVPs

-With Interstellar Neighbors you can:
+With Cosmic Classes you can:

 - Click on various stars to view their data